 This kind of procedure must be done by experienced specialists that use the latest and most advanced surgical techniques available.
-At the Marina Spine Center we can offer you the comprehensive spine services designed to restore your body’s functionality.
+At the Marina Spine Center, we can offer you comprehensive spine services designed to restore your body’s functionality.

 Spinal surgery is performed in order to permanently join together 2 or more bones (vertebrae) in the spine so there is no movement between them.

 The technique used in this intervention mimics the natural process during which bones heal.
 Spinal fusion means that a bone or a material that imitates the bone is placed between two vertebrae.
 In order to ensure that the vertebrae heal together as a unit, doctors use screws, rods, or metal plates to bond the bones.

 Spinal fusion surgery modifies your spine’s movement as parts of it become immobilized.
 Consequently, the vertebrae located near the fused portion will bear more pressure and strain.
 Also, the degeneration rate of that part of the spine may increase.

 Spinal fusion may be done if you have:

 The following series of steps are performed to complete a spinal fusion procedure: